What are managed IT services? Overview, types, benefits, and challenges

 Try this:

-Conduct thorough cost-benefit analyses to evaluate outsourcing IT functions' potential return on investment (ROI).
+Conduct thorough cost-benefit analysis to evaluate outsourcing IT functions' potential return on investment (ROI).

 Compare the total cost of ownership (TCO) of managing technical systems in-house versus outsourcing to an MSP.